 Carole Alison Chrvala

-Carole Chrvala has over 25 years’ experience as an epidemiologist, HEOR researcher and market access medical writer.
+Carole Chrvala is Senior Advisor at Valid Insight.
+She has nearly 30 years’ experience as an epidemiologist and HEOR researcher.
 Her work spans collaborations with government health agencies, payers, academic institutions, pharmaceutical and medical device companies, medical education and communication organisations, and healthcare professional societies located in the US, UK, EU, and Israel.
 Carole is highly experienced in epidemiologic consulting, biostatistical support, strategic competitive analysis, medical intelligence, medical writing and publication planning services in diverse therapeutic areas including oncology, cardiovascular disease, diabetes mellitus, infectious diseases, musculoskeletal disorders, neurologic disorders, pain, psychiatric disorders, rare diseases, respiratory disorders, rheumatologic disorders, and women’s health.

 Carole has developed and validated risk prediction models for various chronic and infectious diseases, analysed health care resource utilisation and economic burden, determined projections for the global epidemiologic burden of diverse health conditions, developed prospective and retrospective research studies to examine the impact of clinical interventions and developed statistical analysis plans for retrospective and prospective case-control studies and randomised clinical trials.

 Carole was director of Cancer Prevention and Control for the Colorado Department of Public Health and Environment (CDPHE), before setting up her own independent company.
 She joined the US Food and Drug Administration as a Senior Scientist and later joined the National Academies of Science as a Senior Program Officer.
 She has written and presented on epidemiology, health economics and outcomes research, and diverse health topics to more than 75 professional audiences and organisations.